MicrosoftDocs/azure-docs/articles/communication-services/concepts/call-logs-azure-monitor-access.md

 To access telemetry for Azure Communication Services Voice & Video resources, follow these steps.

 ## Enable logging
 1. First, create a storage account for your logs.
 Go to [Create a storage account](https://docs.microsoft.com/azure/azure-monitor/logs/quick-create-workspace) for instructions to complete this step.
-See also [Storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview) for more information on the types and features of different storage options.
+Refer to  [Storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview) for more information on the types and features of different storage options.
 If you already have an Azure storage account go to Step 2.

 1. When you've created your storage account, next you need to enable logging by following the instructions in [Enable diagnostic logs in your resource](https://docs.microsoft.com/sql/t-sql/statements/set-transaction-isolation-level-transact-sql).
-You will select the check boxes for the logs "CallSummaryPRIVATEPREVIEW" and "CallDiagnosticPRIVATEPREVIEW".
+Select the check boxes for the logs "CallSummaryPRIVATEPREVIEW" and "CallDiagnosticPRIVATEPREVIEW".

 1. Next, you will select the "Archive to a storage account" box and then select the storage account for your logs in the drop-down menu below.
-NOTE: the "Send to Analytics workspace" option is not currently available for Private Preview of this feature, but it will be made available when this feature is made public.
+NOTE: the "Send to Analytics workspace" option isn't currently available for Private Preview of this feature, but it will be made available when this feature is made public.

 :::image type="content" source="media\call-logs-images\call-logs-access-diagnostic-setting.png" alt-text="Azure Monitor Diagnostic setting":::

 ### Access Your Logs

-To access your logs, go to the storage account you designated in Step 3 above by navigating to [Storage Accounts](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) in the Azure Portal.
+To access your logs, go to the storage account you designated in Step 3 above by navigating to [Storage Accounts](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) in the Azure portal.

 :::image type="content" source="media\call-logs-images\call-logs-access_storage.png" alt-text="Azure Portal Storage":::